 For you.
 Love is a testimony of a church.
 Love is a testimony of a church.
 That their.

 Their hearts are established.

-[31:32] And blameless.
-One of the health of the church.
-One of the health of the church.
+And blameless.
+One of the health of a church.
 See how much they love.
-Established and blameless.
+It's established and blameless.

-In our corporate pursuit.
+[31:41] In our corporate pursuit.
 Of holiness.
 Until the eschatological.
 End of life.
 Or the second coming of Christ.
 That while we are.
 While we are working.